Zum Hauptinhalt springen Zur Suche springen Zur Hauptnavigation springen

 Über den Autor

 Jonathan Wolff is Professor of Philosophy at University College London.
-His books include the successful An Introduction to Political Philosophy, OUP.
+His books include the successful Introduction to Political Philosophy, OUP.

 Inhaltsverzeichnis

-• Preface
+• Contents

 • Marx's Life and Works

-• The Plan of This Book
+• The Plan of this Book

 • 1: Early Writings